You are viewing a story from harrypotterfanfiction.com

 “Wouldn’t you like to know,” he sang and laughed.
 He twirled in the air and drops fell out of his hands and onto the ground.
 “Or maybe you would.”

-They eyed him cautiously for a moment as his zigzagged around, perhaps wondering if they were the right recipients of his concoction or if others would be more deserving.
+They eyed him cautiously as his zigzagged around, contemplating if they were the right recipients of his concoction.
 He seemed to come to some sort of conclusion and flicked a few specks of goo at them.
 A few drops landed on Mary’s arm and it oozed down her pale skin sickeningly slowly.

 “First years are coming,” Florence said and pointed behind her.
 Peeves let out a howl and zoomed past the three of them with exuberance.